PeterMyler/ConwaysGameOfLife/README.md

 # Conways Game of Life
 This is my best effort at implementing a somewhat efficient "Conways Game of Life" program in Python, with some extra functionalities such as: editing/drawing, pausing, fps limiting and extra modes.\
-(I know Python is the last language I should've used for an "efficient" program, but hey.
-I love Python.
-So just let me be)
+(I know Python is the last language I should've used for an "efficient" program, but hey - I love Python, So just let me be)

 ## Requirements
 This project requires Pygame and Numpy to run